mathiasverraes/jdump/README.md

 This utility makes life easy for developers and template designers.
 You use it to see what's inside a variable, an array or an object.
 Instead of using print_r() or var_dump(), you can now use dump().
-This will open a popup window with a nice expandable DHTML tree, showing the contents of the variable.
+This will open a popup window with a nice expandable tree, showing the contents of the variable.
 It will even show a list of available methods for each object.
 You have to see it to believe it!
 You can use dump() in your extensions, in the core, in libraries and even in templates.